Table of Contents

-Yes, there is actually a different kind of plant you can grow in your garden that produces delicious fruit.
-Have you heard of the cucamelon?
+Yes, there is a distinct plant to grow in your garden that produces delicious fruit.
+For example, have you heard of the cucamelon?
 If you haven’t, you are in for a real treat!

-Visitors to your garden will be thrilled to see such a cool plant growing and will have a hundred questions to ask you.
+Visitors to your garden will be thrilled to see such an amazing plant growing and will have a hundred questions to ask you.
 Let’s address those questions for you and anybody else who may see your cucamelon plant.

-What is It?
+What is Cucamelon?

-The cucamelon plant produces similar fruit, but the only difference is the fact that it is ripe and ready to eat at this stage.
+The cucamelon plant produces similar fruit, but the only difference is that it is ripe and ready to eat at this stage.
 The fruit is about the size of a grape when it is ready to be plucked from the vine.
 The cucamelon is also called the Mexican Sour Gherkin or Sandiita, which means little watermelon in Spanish.

 What Does it Taste Like?